eidealex/GALUPmd/FirstDraft.md

-### 4. Reclassify by Table
+### 2.4 Reclassify by Table
 **Reclassify by table** is a tool that reclassifies a raster band by assigning new class values based on ranges specified in a fixed table.

-### 4.1 Usage
+- **Usage**:
   This tool is used to reclassify raster values.

-### 4.2 Example
+- **Example**:

 | ID | File Name              | Data Format | Description                                            |
 |----|------------------------|-------------|--------------------------------------------------------|
 | 1  | euc_cluster_output.tif | raster      | Result of adding together the weighted clusters 1 and 2|

 The figures below show the parameters and output for the **Reclassify by table** tool.

 > :pushpin: Check the details of an image:
 > If you can't see the image clearly, click on the image to view it in a